-Banks should have databases complying with the following requirements.
+Banks mustshould have databases complying with the following requirements.

-- Depth and breadth, in that they cover all the significant risk factors.
-This should allow, inter alia, exposures to be grouped together in terms of common factors, such as the institutional sector to which the borrower belongs, the purpose of the transaction and the geographical location of the borrower, so as to enable aggregate analysis allowing identification of the entity's exposure to these significant risk factors. - Accuracy, integrity, reliability and timeliness of data. - Consistency.
-The data should be based on common sources of information and uniform definitions of the concepts used for credit-risk control. - Traceability, such that the source of information can be identified.
+Depth and breadth, in that they cover all the significant risk factors.
+This should allow, inter alia, exposures to be grouped together in terms of common factors, such as the institutional sector to which the borrower belongs, the purpose of the transaction and the geographical location of the borrower, so as to enable aggregate analysis allowing identification of the entity's exposure to these significant risk factors.